rgeng5/WorkSamples/Liver_organ_detection/README.md

 **Introduction**

 In this paper, we developed, implemented, and evaluated an AI-based (YOLOv3) fully automated prescription method for liver MRI.
 The AI-based automated liver image prescription demonstrated promising performance across the patients, pathologies, and field strengths studied.
-The demo scripts and the YOLOv3 weights obtained after training for this work are shared here.
+The demo scripts and the YOLOv3 configuration files for this work are shared here.

 **Scripts**